NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Global Properties

 \subsection{Magnesium enhancement}

 Ideally, we would compare Mg abundances measured from integrated light to those measured from resolved stars.
 It is possible to measure [Mg/Fe] from DEIMOS spectra of individual stars \citep[e.g.,][]{Kirby2010}.
-However, the spectral range of the DEIMOS configuration employed by the archival spectra used in this paper did not reach the Mg~b triplet or other strong Mg lines.
+However, the spectral range of the DEIMOS configuration employed by the archival spectra used in this paper does not reach the Mg~b triplet or other strong Mg lines.
 Instead, the available lines have relatively high excitation potential, and they are consequently weak.
-This makes it difficult to measure Mg in low-S/N spectra, including stars in galaxies as distant as NGC 147.
+This makes it difficult to measure Mg in low-S/N spectra, including those of stars in galaxies as distant as NGC 147.
 The result of attempting to measure [Mg/Fe] in such galaxies is a bias toward high values of [Mg/Fe]\footnote{See Figure 10 of \citet{Kirby2020} for a demonstration of this effect.} because low values of [Mg/Fe] result in the Mg lines becoming lost in the noise.

 An alternative way to validate the [Mg/Fe]$_{\rm SSP}$ is to use the MZR for [Mg/H].
-The low-mass MZR for [Mg/H] can be deduced from resolved stellar spectroscopy of Milky Way (MW) satellite galaxies \citep{Kirby2010}, which are near enough to enable S/N that overcomes the bias against low values of Mg abundances.
-The high-mass MZR can be measured from integrated light spectroscopy of more distant galaxies (\citetalias{Leethochawalit2019}).
-The low-mass and high-mass MZR for [Mg/H] predict different values at the mass of NGC 147, as is the case for [Fe/H] (see Section~\ref{subsec:mzr}).
+The low-mass MZR for [Mg/H] can be deduced from resolved stellar spectroscopy of MW satellite galaxies \citep{Kirby2010}, which are near enough to allow S/N that overcome the bias against low values of Mg abundances.
+The high-mass MZR can be measured from integrated-light spectroscopy of more distant galaxies (\citetalias{Leethochawalit2019}).
+The low-mass and high-mass MZRs for [Mg/H] predict different values at the mass of NGC 147, as is the case for [Fe/H] (see Section~\ref{subsec:mzr}).
 If [Mg/H]$_{\rm SSP}$ (the sum of the best-fit [Mg/Fe]$_{\rm SSP}$ and [Fe/H]$_{\rm SSP}$) falls on the low-mass MZR ([Mg/H]) for dwarf galaxies, then we have circumstantial evidence that the two methods give similar values of Mg abundance.

-We constructed the MZR for [Mg/H] from the measurements of eight MW dSph satellites \citep{Kirby2010}.
-We excluded more distant galaxies due to the aforementioned weak Mg lines, and we excluded most ultra-faint dwarf galaxies due to small sample sizes.
+We constructed the MZR for [Mg/H] from the measurements of eight MW dwarf spheroidal (dSph) satellites \citep{Kirby2010}.
+We excluded more distant galaxies due to the aforementioned weak Mg lines, and we excluded most ultrafaint dwarf galaxies due to small sample sizes.
 We constructed the MZR from an orthogonal, least-squares linear regression taking into account measurement uncertainties in both axes \citep{Akritas1996}.
 The resulting MZR is $\langle{\rm [Mg/H]}\rangle = -3.31 + 0.32\log (M_*/M_{\sun})$.